3CORESec/AWS-AutoMirror/README.md

   - Configure a **30 second** timeout
   - Configure Concurrency to **1**
 - Create a Cloudwatch Event Rule to trigger the Lambda function, using the following [event code](./Cloudwatch/AutoMirrorCloudwatch.json) and [image](./Imgs/cloudwatch-rule.png) for instructions
-  - If you'd like for AutoMirror to run on schedule, change the Even Source [accordingly](./Imgs/cloudwatch-cron.png)
+  - If you'd like for AutoMirror to run on schedule, change the Event Source [accordingly](./Imgs/cloudwatch-cron.png)

 ## How do I run it?